 Contributions

-MM worked on data sourcing, training, evaluation, and wrote large parts of the manuscript and the crowd-cast codebase.
-MM ported crowd-cast to Windows.
-FS ported crowd-cast to Linux and helped with the manuscript.
+Mihir Mahajan worked on data sourcing, training, evaluation, and wrote large parts of the manuscript and the crowd-cast codebase, and ported crowd-cast to Windows.
+Franz Srambical ported crowd-cast to Linux and helped with the manuscript.
+Alfred Nguyen contributed to the data pipeline of the IDM.
+Stefan Bauer provided feedback and guidance.
 The p(doom) team jointly contributed to crowd-cast.